TAUSBV/dqf-api/v3/README.md

 To post a translation in this scenario, the [POST/v3/project/**child**/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/{sourceSegmentId}/translation](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0) method should be used.

-If you prefer not to send each translated segment individually, you have the possibility of uploading segments in [batch](#batchUpload).

 <a name="approach2"/>
 ### APPROACH 2: Source segments and translations posted at translation _child_ project level